agilira/chiron/SEO-DEPLOY.md

 ### How to Deploy SEO Files

 1. **Generate Files**:
-   - Open your site in development mode (localhost or file://)
+   - Open your site and press `Ctrl + Shift + D` to show developer tools
+   - Click "📄 Sitemap" to generate sitemap.xml
+   - Click "🤖 Robots" to generate robots.txt
-   - Files will be automatically downloaded to your Downloads folder
+   - Files will be downloaded to your Downloads folder

 2. **Upload to Repository**:
    - Copy `sitemap.xml` to your repository root